tensorflow/docs/site/en/get_started/premade_estimators.md

 other features so you can concentrate on your model.
 For more details see
 @{$programmers_guide/estimators}.

-An "Estimator" is any class derived from @{tf.estimator.Estimator}.
+An "Estimator" is any class derived from `tf.estimator.Estimator`.
 TensorFlow provides a collection of
 [pre-made Estimators](https://developers.google.com/machine-learning/glossary/#pre-made_Estimator)
 (for example, `LinearRegressor`) to implement common ML algorithms.
 Beyond